bpg/terraform-provider-proxmox/howtos/setup-proxmox-for-tests/README.md

-# Setup VM with proxmox to run make example
+# Setup VM with proxmox to run examples and acceptance tests

 ## Who